 Additionally, many online store platforms have unique options for single-click checkouts.
 Shopify, for example, has Shop Pay, which allows customers to save payment and shipping information across all online stores powered by Shopify.

 Square has been rolling out similar features with its Square Pay solution.
 Online checkouts powered by Square can save customer details for one-click purchases on future visits to websites powered by Square.

 There are affordable ways to accept credit card payments online through a shopping cart or ecommerce setup rather than by billing customers for products or services.
 While we mentioned that ACH and direct bank payments might not make sense for online stores, it’s a much better fit for invoicing.

 If you regularly send out invoices and collect payments, using an established invoicing tool that includes ACH processing is probably your best option.

 If you only need to request payment occasionally, you may be able to use a free service like Zelle, which powers free bank transfers.
-Though, Zelle is only available through certain banks, such as Chase QuickPay.
+However, Zelle is only available through certain banks, such as Chase.

 In addition to the online ACH processors covered above, the following methods could be a good fit for sending and receiving funds through online invoicing: